Sandra C. Greer: Career

-In 1969 Sandra Greer joined the National Institute of Standards and Technology (NIST) in Gaithersburg, Maryland, where she worked the Heat Division until 1978.
+In 1969 Greer joined the National Institute of Standards and Technology (NIST) in Gaithersburg, Maryland, where she worked the Heat Division until 1978.
 Greer helped to found NIST's Standards Committee for Women (SCW) and advocated for equitable treatment of women at NIST.

-In 1978 she joined the University of Maryland, College Park, where she was the first woman to be hired on a regular research track in the Department of Chemistry and Biochemistry.
+In 1978 she joined the University of Maryland, College Park, where she was the first woman to be hired on a regular research track in the department of chemistry and biochemistry.
 She was promoted to full professor in 1983.
 From 1987 to 1988 she chaired the President's Committee on Undergraduate Education, developing an extensive report, Making a Difference for Women.
 Also known as the Greer Report, it became the university's blueprint for the advancement of women.
 She held a number of administrative posts at Maryland, including serving as the first woman department chair of Chemistry and Biochemistry between 1990 and 1993.

-In addition to being a professor in the Department of Chemistry and Biochemistry, she became a professor in the Department of Chemical and Biomolecular Engineering in 1995, where she was the department's first tenured woman faculty member.
+In addition to being a professor in the department of chemistry and biochemistry, she became a professor in the Department of Chemical and Biomolecular Engineering in 1995, where she was the department's first tenured woman faculty member.
 She also developed a program of ethics courses for scientists, with the intention of teaching students "how to recognize an ethical dilemma when they see one, and how to think through it."

-In 2008, Sandra C. Greer became Provost and Dean of the Faculty at Mills College in Oakland, California, where she was also Professor of Chemistry and Physics, and holder of the Scheffler Pre-Health Science Chair.
-She retired as Provost and Dean in 2013, and retired fully in 2015.
+In 2008, Greer became provost and dean of the faculty at Mills College in Oakland, California, where she was also professor of chemistry and physics, and holder of the Scheffler Pre-Health Science Chair.
+She retired as provost and dean in 2013, and retired fully in 2015.

 She has been committed throughout her career to ensuring that more women pursue a scientific career.
 At the national level, she helped to found the Committee for the Advancement of Women in the Chemical Sciences (COACh) in 1998.
 In 2014, she received the American Chemical Society's Award for Encouraging Women into Careers in the Chemical Sciences.